Safina Center "Kalpana Chawla Launchpad Fellow" 2017 (Inaugural), 2018 and 2019

 Long Island's Best Young Artists 2008 - mixed media sculpture

-Erica Cirino is a science writer and artist who explores the human connection to nature–wild creatures in particular.
+Erica Cirino is a writer, artist and scientist who explores the human connection to nature–wild creatures in particular–and human impact on planet Earth.

 As a WRITER, Erica covers stories about wildlife and the environment, most often related to biology, conservation and policy.
 Her stories appear in Scientific American, VICE, Ars Technica, Audubon, The Atlantic, New Scientist, Hakai Magazine, Oceans Deeply, Proto and other popular science publications.

 As an ARTIST, Erica possesses a strong command of various disciplines.
-She is an award-winning photographer and mixed-media artist who combines her artistic finesse with her knowledge of wildlife physiology and ecology to create striking, thoughtful works focused on wildlife and environmental subjects.
+She is an award-winning photographer and mixed-media creator who combines her artistic finesse with her knowledge of wildlife physiology and ecology to devise striking, thoughtful works focused on wildlife and environmental subjects.

-One of her major creative inspirations is her role as a licensed wildlife rehabber who has spent several years in the clinical setting.
+One of her major creative inspirations is her role as a licensed wildlife rehabber who has spent many years in the clinical setting.
 Through her writing, art and wildlife rehabilitation work, Erica hopes to foster human thought, conversation and, perhaps, admiration for the natural world.

 MS Journalism — focus in science, health, environment & tech reporting.
 Summa cum laude